sondreluc/react-under-the-hood/chapters/chapter_3.md

 2. Components of a different class will generate different trees
 3. You can add unique keys to elements that are stable across different renders

 With these heuristics in place, React's diff algorithm is O(n).
-That's because instead of trying to compare the whole tree, these heuristics help the diffing algorithm to just reconcile trees level by level.
+That's because instead of trying to compare the whole tree, these heuristics help the diff algorithm to just reconcile trees level by level.

 Let's take a look at a simple example: